idvorkin/idvorkin.github.io/_posts/2017-02-17-job-hunt-stress.md

 - Recall your highest priority is the next job, but you have existing commitments.

 Even when you know about the stressors, the job hunt is still an emotional roller coaster.
 Expect to have "ups" and "downs".
 Have a support network with whom you can vent, share disappointments, and gloat.

-Good luck on your next adventure and checkout [HBR's Setting the record strait on switching jobs](https://hbr.org/2015/07/setting-the-record-straight-on-switching-jobs).